KonstaT/KonstaT.github.io/_devices/rpi5/LineageOS23.md

 ---
-title: LineageOS 23.0 (Android 16)
+title: LineageOS 23.2 (Android 16)
 subtitle: for Raspberry Pi 5
-date: 2025-11-11
+date: 2026-01-28
 tags: [rpi5, LineageOS, LOS23]
-screenshot: /img/rpi5/LineageOS23/Screenshot_20251007-145208_Settings.png
+screenshot: /img/rpi5/LineageOS23/Screenshot_20260128-150000_Settings.png
 ---

-Here's my build of LineageOS 23.0 for Raspberry Pi 5, Pi 500, and Compute Module 5.
+Here's my build of LineageOS 23.2 for Raspberry Pi 5, Pi 500, and Compute Module 5.
 It is unofficial and unsupported by the LineageOS team.
 It's for **advanced users** only.
+Pi 5 model with at least 2GB of RAM is required to run this build.

 <span style="color:#FF0000;">Important!</span> Raspberry Pi hardware specific implementation in this build is based on source code released on my [Raspberry Vanilla](https://github.com/raspberry-vanilla) project but this build offers various additional features and enhancements.
 This image includes parts that are licensed under non-commercial license ([Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/)).
 You may use this build freely in personal/educational/etc use.
 Commercial use is not allowed with this build!
 You can contact me by email to discuss creating customized Android builds for commercial purposes.